Best Whole Life Insurance Companies

 The amount you withdraw is tax-deferred, as long as it does not exceed the premiums you have paid into the policy.
 If you take out a loan, on the other hand, you have to pay it back with interest.
 In case you fail to do so, the outstanding amount will be deducted from your death benefit.

 Many whole life insurance companies also pay you dividends on an annual basis.
 These companies distribute a portion of their profits evenly among all the policyholders.
 Some policies offers guaranteed dividends, which means you will be paid dividends every year.
-Some other policies offer non-guaranteed dividends.
-This means you will be paid dividends only when the company makes sufficient amount of profits.
+Some other policies offer non-guaranteed dividends, which means you will be paid dividends only when the company makes sufficient amount of profits.
 The dividends you receive from your whole life policy are also tax free.

 Now, let us take a look at the different types of whole life policies available.